JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 There is one more thing provided by Minikube, and that is the dashboard.

-I will the below command and press enter :
+I will the below command and press enter:

 ```
 minikube dashboard